juliasilge/supervised-ML-case-studies-course/slides/chapter2_05.md

 - is a common problem!
 - often negatively affects the performance of your model

-Notes: It's good that we're going to talk about class imbalance because it comes up a lot.
+Notes: It's good that we're going to talk about class imbalance because it comes up a lot in real life.
 In many practical, real-world situations, there are a lot more of one kind of category in a dataset than another.
 In our example here, there are about ten times more non-remote developers than there are remote developers.
 What can happen in a situation like this is that a machine learning model will always predict the majority class or otherwise exhibit poor performance on the metrics that we care about.

 ---